 MOD USA/9A1/3

-1 While the sovereign right of each country to regulate its telecommunications is fully recognized, the provisions of the present Regulations supplement the International Telecommunication Convention, with a view to attaining the purposes of the International Telecommunication Union in promoting the development of telecommunication services and their most efficient operation while harmonizing the development of facilities for world-wide telecommunications.
+1 While the sovereign right of each state to regulate its telecommunications is fully recognized, the provisions of the present Regulations complement the International Telecommunication Constitution and Convention, with a view to attaining the purposes of the International Telecommunication Union in promoting the development of telecommunication services and their most efficient operation while harmonizing the development of facilities for world-wide telecommunications.

 Reasons: The purpose of proposed revision is to align existing text of the International Telecommunication Regulations (ITRs) with the current terminology used in CS No. 31.